 The first block in a blockchain is called the genesis block.
 This is hardcoded at the time the blockchain was started.
-To add a block to the blockchain, all nodes must agree on a single version of truth.
-There are roughly two categories of consensus mechanisms: Proof- and leader-based or Byzantine fault tolerance-based Bitcoin uses the proof-of work consensus mechanism to prove that enough computational resources have been spent in order to propose an addition to the blockchain.
+To add a block to the blockchain, all nodes must agree on a single version of truth (concensus).

+There are roughly two categories of consensus mechanisms: Proof- and leader-based or Byzantine fault tolerance-based.
+Bitcoin uses the proof-of work consensus mechanism to prove that enough computational resources have been spent in order to propose an addition to the blockchain.
 Nodes can compete with each other to be selected in proportion to their computing capacity.
-For Bitcoin, the proof-of-work requirement is as follows: H (N $\mid \mid P{hash} \mid \mid Tx$ previous block and Tx are the transactions in the proposed block.
-The hash value of these concatenated fields should be smaller than the set Target for difficulty.
+For Bitcoin, the proof-of-work requirement is as follows: H is an ideal hash function, N represents a nonce, P{hash} is the hash value of the previous block, and Tx are the transactions in the proposed block.
+The hash value of these concatenated fields should be smaller than the set target for difficulty.

 This problem cannot be solved with a smart algorithm: it must be brute forced.
-A major quality of this system is the effectiveness against Sybil attacks as a result of the high costs of creating pseudonymous identities (Vukolić 2015).
+A consequence of this is the effectiveness against Sybil attacks.
+The high costs of creating pseudonymous identities prevents cheap attacks (Vukolić 2015).
 A drawback is that it is (obviously) computationally intensive, and therefore uses much energy, which is an unnecessary strain on the environment.
 The proof-of-stake algorithm uses the stake that a user has in the system, for example invested time, to trust that the benefits of performing malicious activities would not outweigh the benefits of staying in the system as a trusted member (Kiayias et al. 2017).